MSchmoecker/HammerTime/README.md

 That means the original hammers will be empty.

-### Config
+### Settings
+All config options can be changed at runtime with the BepInEx Configuration Manager or similar tools.

+General:
+- Disable Hammer Recipes: Disables crafting recipes of custom hammers that are enabled in this mod.
+  Only deactivates the recipes, existing items will not be removed.
+Enabled by default.

-All config options are generated automatically after the first world loading for every custom hammer individually.
+Other config options are generated automatically after the first world loading for every custom hammer individually:
-They can be changed at runtime.

-Following Options are available:
+- Enable Hammer: Enables moving pieces from this custom hammer into the vanilla hammer
-- Combine Mod Categories: Combines all categories from this custom hammer into one category
+- Combine Hammer Categories: Combines all categories from this custom hammer into one category
-- Disable PieceTable: Disables moving pieces from this custom hammer into one the vanilla hammer

-## Installation
+## Manual Installation
 This mod requires BepInEx and Jötunn.
 Extract all content of `HammerTime` into the `BepInEx/plugins` folder.